10 Best Grammar Checker Tools (2023 Comparison!)

 It should be understandable why most grammar checkers require an internet connection whenever in use.

-Grammarly, Ginger Software, ProWritingAid — these premium solutions require hundreds of gigabytes of data to generate advanced reports.
+Grammarly, ProWritingAid — these premium solutions require hundreds of gigabytes of data to generate advanced reports.

 Of course, internet connectivity shouldn’t be a problem to most people by now.
 If you’re having intermittent problems with your connection, you can use the Hemingway Editor’s desktop app offline.